 Further, the methodology, source, content, composition, constitution or administrator of a rate, quote, price or other information that is required to make a determination in respect of the Securities may change.
 In such case, the Calculation Agent may reasonably determine a successor of or alternative for such rate, quote, price or other information which is commonly used by market participants as successor or alternative rate, quote, price or other information.
+Any such determination of a successor of or alternative for such rate, quote, price or other information.
 Any such determination of a successor of or alternative for such rate, quote, price or other information may have an adverse effect on the value of the Securities.
 Any such determination made by the Calculation Agent is binding and the Calculation Agent does not have any liability in respect thereof.